Senior Boston councillors join calls for Lincolnshire to be divided into two in local government shake-up

 - East Lindsey, Boston, South Holland, North Kesteven, South Kesteven

-Boston Borough Council leaders said this was the best proposal on the table during a cabinet meeting yesterday Thursday (July 31).
+Boston Borough Council leaders said this was the best proposal on the table during a cabinet meeting on Thursday (July 31).

 Coun Dale Broughton, chairing his first cabinet meeting since he became leader, said it was the ‘obvious option’ thanks to Boston’s partnership with South Holland and East Lindsey.